 - Consistent and appropriate consequences for misbehaviour

-These strategies become more effective when they are built on a foundation of positive teacher-student relationships, quality differentiated instruction and are implemented with fidelity.
+These strategies become more effective when they are built on a foundation of positive teacher-student relationships, quality differentiated instruction, acknowledge student diversity, and are implemented with frequency and fidelity.

 There are many different ways that teachers can develop positive relationships with their students and foster a positive classroom culture between peers.
 These include: